Ayn Rand (1905—1982)

-- This book contains three essays on Objectivism’s moral philosophy, its connection to psychological theory, and a literary study of Rand’s novel methods.
+- This book contains essays on Objectivism’s moral philosophy, its connection to psychological theory, and a literary study of Rand’s novel methods.
 It contains an additional biographical essay, tracing Rand’s life from birth up until her mid-50s.

 - Hessen, Robert.
 In Defense of the Corporation.
 Stanford, CA: Hoover Institution, 1979.

 - An economic historian, Hessen argues and defends from an Objectivist perspective the moral and legal status of the corporate form of business organizations.